 Which means you can accordingly rephrase your resume (more specifically, your Key Skills & resume Objective sections) to include this phrase wherever relevant.

 Note that 'wherever relevant' is the key.

 Any monkey with a keyboard can stuff his/her resume objective statement with keywords, and both the HRs and ATS are well equipped to smell that from a mile away.

 Incorporate only those keywords and skills which you can confidently substantiate if given the chance during the interview.

-5. 10+ Examples of Professional Resume Summary sections across diverse industries
+10+ Examples of Professional Resume Objective/Summary Sections

 Business Analyst Resume Objective and Summary Section

 Dynamic and result-oriented Business Analyst adept at deploying analytical and database tools to scrutinize business operations across multiple sectors & deliver client-centric solutions.
 Highly skilled in identifying and fulfilling client requirements within the framework of organizational work processes.
 Employs effective data analysis techniques to form a support system for decision-making by senior management.
-Adept at preparing relevant reports to direct knowledge-transfer & ensure adherence to organizational processes.
-Proven track record in formulating process enhancements to streamline operations and achieve bottom-line.

 Finance Graduate Resume Objective and Summary Section

 Dynamic and result-oriented Finance Graduate adept at deploying analytical & database tools to scrutinize business operations.
 Proficient in employing effective data analysis techniques for sound decision-making & successful execution of projects.
 A goal-seeking individual with a comprehensive understanding of taxation & accounting principles and possessing a natural flair for research encompassing primary & secondary channels.
-An eager learner with excellent business communication skills & armed with the required skillset to be propelled to higher positions.

 Telecom NPO Specialist